I just installed the Hood Box Upgrade Kit from Mike Lane and this is easily one of my most favorite mods!

 After tucking the wires back into place, you can repeat this on the other side.
 Then, when you flip the car back upright, the tubes look like this:

 And that’s it!
 When you compare the two tubes against each other, you can really see the improvement:

 Model Modz is always striving to bring us some of the best mods for our partwork builds and this one is no different.
 I think these new Faraday Conduits are great and I really love the purple clamps.
 A big shout out to Chloe and her crew for helping to make our models really come to life, thank you!

 Behind the driver’s seat on a real DeLorean is a small lockable storage compartment.
-You can see it clearly in this photo of the actual ‘A’ Car, even though Eaglemoss neglected to include it on their 1:8 scale Back to the Future DeLorean partwork build-up:
+You can see it clearly in this photo of the actual ‘A’ Car, even though it was missed on our 1:8 scale Back to the Future DeLorean partwork build-up: